Chronology - Worst Ebola outbreak on record tests global response

 Global health authorities are struggling to contain the world's worst Ebola epidemic since the disease was identified in 1976.
-The virus has killed at least 4,950 people.
+The virus has killed more than 4,900 people.

 Here is a timeline of the outbreak:

-March 22: Guinea confirms a hemorrhagic fever that killed more than 50 people is Ebola.
+March 22: Guinea confirms a previously unidentified hemorrhagic fever, which killed more than 50 people, is Ebola.

 April 1: Medical charity Medecins Sans Frontieres (MSF) warns the epidemic's spread is "unprecedented."
 A World Health Organization (WHO) spokesman calls it "relatively small still."